harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 * [macOS image specifications](https://github.com/wings-software/harness-docs/blob/main/harness-cloud/macos-12-Readme.md)
 * [Windows Server 2019 image specifications](https://github.com/wings-software/harness-docs/blob/main/harness-cloud/Windows2019-Readme.md)

 You can include steps in your pipeline to specify a version of a tool installed on an image, lock the stage to a required version, or install additional tools and versions that aren't available on the image.
-These steps run on the host machine or run a separate Docker images.
+These steps run on the host machine or run as separate Docker images.

 :::caution